JoeyHendricks/STATS-PAL/README.md

 > You can find the source code for this experiment also in the following
 > [file in the project](https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/simulations/simulate__with_always_unstable_tests_results_release_situation.py).

-When correlating the determined rank to what we see in our scatter plot we can determine that each score justified as RID-2 to RID-5 are very similar in performance but have a low amount of difference one could accept as the amount of distance is small it would therefore not directly impact our user experience.
+When correlating the  rank to what we see in our scatter plot we can determine that each score justified as **RID-2 to RID-5** are very similar in performance but have a low amount of difference one could accept as the amount of distance is small it would therefore not directly impact our user experience.

 ## Contribute to this project